ATL Inclusive: A Special Needs Resource Guide

 The mission of the Georgia Council on Developmental Disabilities is to advance social change, public policy, and innovative practices that increase opportunities for individuals with developmental disabilities and their families to thrive where they live, learn, work, play and worship in Georgia’s communities.

 Clinical Services at JF&CS of Atlanta offer psychoeducational testing for children and adolescents.
 These assessments help gain an understanding of a child’s cognitive, academic, social-emotional and behavioral functioning and identifies areas of strength and weakness, which can be critical tools for helping your child succeed.

 Kadiant is science with heart, focused on outcomes and backed by 20+ years of experience in Applied Behavior Analysis.
 They provide 1-to-1 therapy at home or in-clinic, helping with language development, toilet training, social skills and more.

-Porter Academy believes each and every child has the potential to have a bright, successful future.
-Rather than creating a one size fits all education model, their faculty focuses on creating a program that is tailored to each student’s specific academic, developmental, and social-emotional needs.
+Porter Academy’s believes that each and every child has the potential to have a bright, successful future.
+Rather than creating a one size fits all education model, the faculty focuses on creating a program that is tailored to each student’s specific academic, developmental and social-emotional needs.
 Pre-K-8th grade.

 Special Needs Schools of Gwinnett offers classes for children from toddlers to 12th grade that provides the highest quality of educational and therapeutic programming available to children with and without disabilities.
 SNS nurtures and challenges each student on his or her own level in all developmental and curricular areas.